handmadecode/quill/README.md

 * `convertDependencies` - a boolean specifying whether or not to import and convert dependencies from the pom file.
 Default is `true`.

-* `mavenClasspath` - a `FileCollection` specifying the classpath containing the Maven classes used by the task.
-The default is the `mavenImport` dependency configuration, see above.

 The task will use the Maven settings file specified in the `mavenImport` project extension, or the default Maven settings if no explicit settings file has been specified.